loochek/schoolproject/README.md

     - ... - (int) results for each week, number of collumns has to be equal to or higher than WEEKS_COUNT value in api.py file

 **Note:** week 1 always have number 0, uids and gids can be any

+Other notes you can find in the script files